 The Centurion Track 100 is an elite level event, designed for runners to compete under the fastest possible conditions and with a focus on record setting.
 The main focus is on the 100 mile distance, but official record ratifiable splits are also taken at 50km, 50 mile, 100km, 6hr and 12hrs on route.

-The 100 mile Event is certified Gold Label through the IAU, with the 12hr mak also Gold Label.
+In 2022 the 100 Mile Event was certified Gold Label through the IAU, with the 12hr mark also Gold Label.
 The other four official splits/ distances all hold a silver label.
+For 2023 these labels will be re-submitted and upgraded.

 At the 2021 event, Aleksandr Sorokin the World 24hr Champion, set new 100 mile and 12 hour World Records.
 Samantha Amend broke the long standing British 100 mile record.
 And a total of 14 National and World Best marks were set for both 100 miles and some of the shorter splits.